FitzHugh-Nagumo equation: bifurcations, slow-fast system and dynamics near infinity: Preparatory section

+A Hopf bifurcation is termed \emph{supercritical} when the first Lyapunov coefficient of its normal form is negative, leading to the emergence of a stable small-amplitude limit cycle, and \emph{subcritical} when this coefficient is positive, in which an unstable small-amplitude limit cycle is created \cite{Verduzco}.
+For full details on these bifurcations and the criteria that guarantee their appearance, see \cite{Kuznetsov, CR2023, wiggins}.\\

-\begin{rem} In this paper, we refer to an equilibrium point as undergoing a \textit{Belyakov transition} if at least one pair of eigenvalues of the Jacobian matrix (evaluated at the equilibrium) changes from real to complex conjugate or vice versa, while the sign of their real part remains unchanged.
-Although such a transition is typically considered in higher-dimensional systems, we adopt this terminology here for the sake of brevity and clarity. \end{rem}
+\begin{rem} In this paper, we refer to an equilibrium point $p$ as undergoing a \textit{Belyakov transition} if at least one pair of eigenvalues of $Df_{(a,b,c)}(p)$ changes from real to complex conjugate or vice versa, while the sign of their real part remains unchanged.
+Although such a transition is typically considered in higher-dimensional systems, we adopt this terminology here for the sake of brevity and clarity. \\ \end{rem}